tanaka-hideya/NIFREC/README.md

 nifrec-xtb --outfolder-xtb xtb --infolder-rdkit rdkit
 ```

+xTB command line (default method: GFN2-xTB)

+xtb input.xyz --ohess --chrg formal_charge --json

+Details
+- The formal charge is taken from the RDKit molecule.
+- Frequencies are obtained via --ohess and parsed from the JSON output produced by --json.
+- When significant imaginary modes remain, the same command is re-run on the distorted geometry file written by xTB (xtbhess.xyz) until convergence or the iteration limit is reached.

 Outputs
 - ./xtb/opt, ./xtb/imag_freq, ./xtb/working, ./xtb/worker: run artifacts and logs
 - ./xtb/xtbopt_emin_xyz: XYZ files for the minimum-energy conformers (per molecule)